two small crochet birds sitting on a branch

 We hope you enjoyed this small amigurumi bird free pattern!
 We would love to see your crocheted bird keychain, so share them on our Facebook group Amigurumi with Chai Coffee Crochet or tag us on Instagram @chaicoffeecrochet We like to share a selection of makes from our patterns in our stories and highlights.

-If you enjoyed this pattern and are looking for mini crochet patterns, try our Kozu Palm Pals mini doll series!
+If you would want to try a slightly larger project, try our Kozu Palm Pals mini doll series or our Kozu Palm Pets small animals series!
 If you add a keychain ring, they make for such cute crochet backpack charms!